 Since there was no authority to amend the 1776 document, the convention wrote a new constitution.
 Unlike the free-flowing text document in 1776, the 1830 document was structured with seven separate articles describing the functions of separate units of the government - legislature executive branch, and judiciary in particular.
 The proposed "amended constitution" was submitted to the voters and approved in 1830.

-The ratification debates for the new constitution focused on proposals to expand the right of suffrage (i.e., who could vote) and increasing the number of members in the General Assembly elected from the western section of the state.
+The ratification debates for the new constitution focused on proposals to expand the right of suffrage (i.e., who could vote), and to increase the number of members in the General Assembly elected from the western section of the state.